jatinnegi/YallBeTipping/README.md

-# Food Order App with option to tipping
+## Food ordering app with option to tip